garethr/garethr-docker/README.md

 }
 ```

-Ports, env, dns and volumes can be set with either a single string or as above with an array of values.
+Ports, expose, env, dns and volumes can be set with either a single string or as above with an array of values.

 To use an image tag just append the tag name to the image name separated by a semicolon: